MubashirullahD/road-sign-dataset/README.md

 Create _New Folder_ preferably called _test_.

-Upload your test images from your computer. {I will not have access to this upload.}
+Upload your test images from your computer into the created folder. {I will not have access to this upload.}

 Updated the **your_img_path** variable

-Example: your_img_path = "/content/road-sign-dataset/test" where test is the folder name you created.
+Example: _your_img_path = "/content/road-sign-dataset/test"_ where test is the folder name you created.

 Run the cells and see the test images with its labels.